cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

-The above has assumed that you are still using a module bundler like [Webpack][webpack-url], because even though most modern browsers do now support the use of modules natively, there are still a few bumps in the road, mainly the network overhead involved; the browser will be making lots of HTTP calls to fetch all of the required module files, which will slow down the loading of a web page significantly, as network requests are typically the bottleneck for most sites.
+The above has assumed that you are still using a module bundler like [Webpack][webpack-url], because even though most modern browsers do now support the use of modules natively, there are still a few bumps in the road, mainly the network overhead involved; the browser will be making lots of HTTP calls to fetch all of the required module files, which will slow down the loading of a web page significantly, as network requests are typically the bottleneck for most applications.

+### HTTP/2

 Though the common approach for writing client JavaScript is using ES Modules along with a bundler, the future is looking promising for running modules natively in the browser, particularly due to the introduction of HTTP/2 -- the first